Implicit Model Audits

 I'm not convinced, why would I need an audit?

-It's no secret that a resource estimation is expected, and often times required, to be be done by a qualified person who is considered an expert in the field, and whom is able to sign off on the results.
+It's no secret that a resource estimation is expected, and often times required, to be be done by a qualified person who is considered an expert in the field, and whom is able to sign off on the results, and it is typically peer-reviewed.
 However, the basis for the resource model is usually a geologic or other categorical model, which is typically not held to the same high standard as the resource generated from it.
 It is our belief that the geologic model must be built accurately, efficiently, and with the right tools and techniques before a resource can even be considered, and it should be peer reviewed for errors or issues not identified by the original modeler.

 What can Blue Goo Provide?